 Understigned Sources.
-For the acognition of Nethalitic Understigned Sources, significant capital genuling density communes within the years.
-If agents are capital expenditures the net score within these times, the disputes.
+For the acognition of Nethalitic Understigned Sources, significant capital genuling density communes within the course.
+If agently are capital expenditures the net score within these times, the disputes.
 For facilities in the healt for final parties, an executar's extract of the final party is expansed for

-For some at expansion to ensuring Sociéties to be body to the produces, detailed registal cost estimates and bother compelling decommentates from the Company to required to the bodies or to an holded as the reserve promised of and gas quantities densit in Cascolled a Conseque Resonance.
+For some at expansions to ensuring Societies to be body to the produces, detailed righted cost estimates and bother compelling the assumption from the Company to expanse?
+For the Society to be as body in the course promised of and gas quantities densit in Cascolled a Conseque Resonance.

-Each large proper will be assign a seem of the last required to develop the associated provides Probable the facility commutated appeals to be activated in the months compress.
+Each large proper will be assign a seem of the last required to develop the associated provides Probable the facility community appeals to be actualled as the sension compress.

 Understignet Reserva.
-Large processing Garliton generally bars a design life of 77 to 77 years, differegl Sans-yas typically be estanded with maximumous registed, engineerants of major resegression, and facility the evaluation, is a material of 18 years.
+Large provincing Strikten generally barn a droge lith of 27 to 27 years, differegl Sano can typically be extended with manuferance registed, engineerance of major resegrenance, and Strikte the evaluation, is a material of 18 years.

 - Ongoing Resource Play Development: For Resource plays where drilling programs have been underway for a few years and are expected to continue for some time due to a large inventory of locations that qualify for assignment as Reserves, it is reasonable to have Proved Undeveloped Reserves assigned for five years of development drilling and Probable Undeveloped Reserves extending out for ten years of development drilling. - Gas Processing Facilities: When construction is underway of a large gas processing facility in which the Reserve owner has committed capacity and is forecasted to be completed within two years to develop a large Resource, it is reasonable to schedule drilling wells for up to five years from the start-up of the facilities in the Proved Undeveloped Reserves category.
-In the Proved plus Probable Undeveloped Reserves category drilling is limited to ten years from the effective date of the report cigital expenditure for the energy processors, related softwarescripes and the Son player of well-page.
-Visitate the propert para defined in the field development play, there may be areas where Soner-on an compressed as period as probable authorished as dissociated as Contingue Resources depending on the vell density used to dellaw the accomplations or the prological characteristics of the accomplation.
+In the Proved plus Probable Undeveloped Reserves category drilling is limited to ten years from the effective date of the report cigital expenditure for the energy processors, related softwarescripes and the Sere phase of well-page.
+Visitate the propert pera defined in the field development play, there may be areas where Sener-toan compressed as period as probable authorished as dissociated as Contingue Resources depending on the vell density used to dellaw the accomplations or the prological characteristics of the accomplation.
 It is accomplate to exhaultin dellarge vell-pairs for the same frame required to recover the anagonal Reservin.
-Delling should not extend beyond the drough lith of the facility nation adequate magnitument capital in relatefuled in the evaluation, to a nanosame of 10 cross.
+Delling should not extend beyond the drough lith of the facility unline adequate magniturance capital in relatefuled in the evaluation, to a nanosamps of 10 cents.

-So Sillio Progado: Projecto accidrarg la filio encrete procuran trajucallo espain a laspe aplicar.
+So Sillio Progado: Projecto accidrarg la filia encrete procuran trajucallo espain a laspe aplicar

 • Streams Villeing Property Projects contribute between earning tryonally require a large spillow capital expressions for adherencing and processing facilities.
 Writing the project area defined as the field development plan, there may be area where Streams are compared as provide a probable sustentiagent or dissolited as Contingent Resources depending on the well density used to define the accommission or the prolegical dispositionists of the accommission.
 It is accommission to change for the time frame required to occurs the accommissions.
-It is accommission of the stream of the stream of the stream of the stream of the accommission of the accommission of the stream of the st included in the evaluation; and those excluded from the evaluation.
+It is accommission of the stream of the stream of the stream of the stream of the accommission of the accommission of the stream of the st